 Once you know how large the browser thinks the image should be, you need to find a way to make your images the right size.
 The quickest fix is to select a more suitable size (medium, thumbnail, etc.) from the image block settings (in the page/post editor).
 If you don't already have the right size and these are images from your Media Library, you may be able to fix them with the Simple Image Sizes plugin.
 This lets you generated the appropriate resized versions for plugins (or your theme) to display on your pages.
-Sometimes you can just use the built-in image editor to scale or crop your image to the expected size.
+As a last resort, you can just use the built-in image editor to scale or crop your image to the expected size.

 This site recommends using lossy compression at level 50 (still, in 2021, I never use it anymore).
 My gut reaction to that is ewww (pun intended).
 Level 50 is going to look like crap, unless you’re half-blind.
 The good news is that you can have the best of both worlds.
-You can achieve dramatic results (often beating the claims at WPT), and retain visual clarity by using the Premium (lossy) JPG settings in EWWW I.O.
-We use the incredible TinyJPG (Premium Plus) and Caesium (Premium) technologies to achieve these results, and you can
+You can achieve dramatic results (often beating the claims at WPT), and retain visual clarity by using the Premium (lossy) JPG settings in EWWW IO We use the incredible TinyJPG (Premium Plus) and Caesium (Premium) technologies to achieve these results, and you can get a